microsoft/language-server-protocol/specification.md

 	 * The initial trace setting.
 If omitted trace is disabled ('off').
 	 */
 	trace?: 'off' | 'messages' | 'verbose';

+	/**
+	 * The workspace folders configured in the client when the server starts.
+	 * This property is only available if the client supports workspace folders.
+	 * It can be `null` if the client supports workspace folders but none are
+	 * configured.
+	 *
+	 * Since 3.6.0
+	 */
+	workspaceFolders?: WorkspaceFolder[] | null;
 }
 ```
 Where `ClientCapabilities`, `TextDocumentClientCapabilities` and `WorkspaceClientCapabilities` are defined as follows: